 Introduction: Within a decade after the Kamakura Daibutsu was “discovered” by foreign travelers in the 1860s, it emerged as a requisite tourist destination for globetrotters hoping to document their trips to exotic, picturesque locals.
 Photographic images taken by professional studios and amateur photographers soon started to circulate, and by the first few decades of the twentieth century the imagery of the Daibutsu began to have a significant impact on American consciousness.
-A conservative estimate would include hundreds if not thousands of photographs taken of the Kamakura colossus between 1860 and 1920, but reliably dating many of these images still remains a difficult task.
+Many hundreds of photographs were taken of the Kamakura colossus between 1860 and 1920, but reliably dating many of these images still remains a difficult task.
 It is my hope to provide a few suggestions on criteria which can be used to determine the relative age of old photographs of the Kamakura Daibutsu.
 I am primarily interested in determining the time the photograph was taken, not when it was printed or published, a subsequent event that could happen at a considerably later date.
 An extraordinarily helpful resource has been the Metadata Database of Japanese Old Photographs In Bakmatsu-Meiji Period, hosted by the Nagasaki University Library.
 Several of the items below are part of my personal Archive.